Did you know the human body has over 650 skeletal muscles, but some estimates say there are as many as 840.

 The back has muscles that support posture, movement, and stability.
 Key muscles include the trapezius, for shoulder and neck movement; latissimus dorsi, aiding in arm movement and back extension; erector spinae, which helps keep the spine upright; and rhomboids, pulling the shoulder blades together.
 These muscles allow lifting, twisting, and stabilizing the spine for daily activities.

-The serratus anterior is a muscle located on the lateral aspect of the rib cage, extending from the first to the ninth rib.
-It gets its name from its serrated or saw-toothed appearance along the ribs....
+Read moreThe serratus anterior is a muscle located on the lateral aspect of the rib cage, extending from the first to the ninth rib.
+It gets its name from its serrated or saw-toothed appearance along the ribs.
+This muscle plays a crucial role in stabilizing the scapula (shoulder blade) and facilitating movements of the arms and shoulders.
+The serratus anterior muscle originates from the surface of the f...

 Read more